enspiral/handbook/guides/board.md

-The MVB guide is currently in the advise process.
+The MVB guide is currently going through the advice process.